paulilab/paulilab.github.io/_pages/home.md

 <img class="img-responsive" src="{{ site.baseurl }}/assets/img/PauliLab.jpg" alt="Pauli Lab members">

-The Pauli lab exists since September 2015.
+The Pauli lab has launched in September 2015.
 Currently, we are an international group with 3 PhD students, 1 Master student, 1 computer scientist and 1 lab-manager.